-The ground truth in this case is unknown.
-However, we know that the EIG estimator used in this case serves as a lower bound to the true EIG.
-Therefore, the best EIG estimators should dominate others.
-We present the mean of EIG estimators and its associated error in Appendix~\ref{wrench_table}.
-In Figure \ref{EIG_compare}, we plot the convergence results with $r = s =1$ to $r = s = 8$.
-As we can see, using CMI for dimension reduction yields the highest value, hence giving the best performance.
-The results obtained using the Gaussian approximation, on the other hand, perform worse than their corresponding counterparts obtained using transport maps, illustrating the flexibility of transport maps in handling non-Gaussian data.
-To demonstrate the comparison in detail, we further compute the EIG using the Gaussian approximation by holding the dimension of $X_r$ constant at $r = 300$ and varying the dimension of $Y_s$ from $s = 1$ to $s = 26$.
-Then, we hold the dimension of $Y_s$ constant at $s = 26$ and vary the dimension of $X_r$ from $r = 1$ to $r = 300$.
-The results are presented in Figure~\ref{gaussian_1_26_1_300}, with the shaded region indicating two standard errors of the mean.
-As we can see, for PCA and CMI, the performance is inferior when using the Gaussian approximation, even when the retained dimension is high.
-This further suggests the necessity of combining nonlinear dimension reduction techniques with non-Gaussian methods for EIG estimation: one can achieve better performance with a more flexible framework and significantly more truncated dimensions, than a crude method with less truncation.
-It is also interesting to note that the benefit is greatest when the bases obtained from CMI for dimension reduction.
-This suggests that the nonlinearity of the parameters and the data is largely captured by selecting the appropriate bases for estimating mutual information.
-Further exploration of this phenomenon will be included in future work.
+The ground truth EIG value in this case is unknown.
+However, we know that the EIG estimators used here are \textit{lower bounds} to the true EIG.
+Therefore, the best EIG estimator should dominate the others---i.e., larger values are closer to the truth.
+We report the mean of each EIG estimator and its associated error in Appendix~\ref{wrench_table}.
+In Figure~\ref{EIG_compare}, we plot results with $r = s = 1$ to $r = s = 8$.
+As we can see, using CMI for dimension reduction yields the highest values and hence the best performance.
+At any given level of dimension reduction and for all three reduction schemes, results obtained with the Gaussian approximation are worse than their counterparts obtained using transport---illustrating the importance of treating non-Gaussianity and the ability of transport maps to do so.

+To expand this comparison, we also compute the EIG using the Gaussian approximation while holding the dimension of $X_r$ constant at $r = 300$ and varying the dimension of $Y_s$ from $s = 1$ to $s = 26$.
+Then we hold the dimension of $Y_s$ constant at $s = 26$ and vary the dimension of $X_r$ from $r = 1$ to $r = 300$.
+These results are presented in Figure~\ref{gaussian_1_26_1_300}, with the shaded region indicating two standard errors of the mean.
+We see that the performance of the Gaussian approximation remains inferior, even when using CMI and the retained dimension is high: the highest values in Figure~\ref{gaussian_1_26_1_300} are roughly 3.0, whereas Figure~\ref{EIG_compare} shows that the true EIG must be at least 5.0.
+This comparison further suggests the necessity of combining good dimension reduction techniques with non-Gaussian methods for EIG estimation: \textit{one can achieve better performance with a more expressive distribution representation and significantly more dimension truncation, than with a cruder information gain approximation and very little truncation.} It is also interesting to note that the benefit of the non-Gaussian transport representation is greatest when the subspaces for dimension reduction are obtained via CMI.
+This suggests that the non-Gaussian interaction of the parameters and data is well captured by such subspaces; see \cite{brennan2020greedy,li2025sharp} for comments on this point.